Skip to content

 Tagging your expenses

-Generating a profit and loss statement
+Generating a profit-and-loss statement

 Here’s how P&L statements are structured: